lopezacuba/plugin-manager/README.md

 You will no longer need a Jomres subscription license to keep using Jomres.

-You will need to get a Free 30 day Jomres subscription license to update the other plugins.
+If you wanted to update these plugins you will need to get a paid Jomres subscription license.
+As of June 2020, Jomres no longer has the 30 day Free license.

 Here is a place to download all the Jomres core plugins, QuickStarts, Joomla Templetes: http://nwbooking.com/